 Can I Get a U.S. Visa With a DUI on My Record?

-A DUI is grounds for the U.S. consulate to refer the applicant to a civil surgeon for an evaluation concerning alcohol abuse.
+Although one DUI is not a separate ground of inadmissibility, it could lead the U.S. consulate to refer the visa applicant to a civil surgeon for an evaluation concerning alcohol abuse.

-But even if you're applying only for a nonimmigrant, temporary visa, it's entirely likely that the U.S. consulate in Australia that considers your application will, upon seeing the drunk driving conviction on your record, refer you to a civil surgeon for evaluation.
+Also, even if you're applying only for a nonimmigrant, temporary visa to visit the United States, it's entirely likely that the U.S. consulate in your home country will, upon seeing the drunk driving conviction on your record, refer you to a civil surgeon for evaluation before making a decision on your visa application.
 The FAM directs them to do so in cases where there has been:

 • a single alcohol related arrest or conviction within the last five years